3 Must Follow Tips for Choosing Your Job References

 Assessing the ability of your professional references to communicate effectively is key.
 Perhaps you’ve worked for a brilliant person who is more than happy to give you a glowing review.
 And perhaps they would be capable of giving a great review in person, but if doing so effectively via an email or a phone conversation isn’t their forte you should probably omit them as a reference.
 It would be a shame to have worked so hard in the interviewing process, only to have a trusted reference fail to finish for you.

-2. List movers and shakers
+2. List job references who are movers and shakers

-3. Tailor them for the job
+3. Tailor job references by job

 By making sure that you’re deliberate and targeted in the people you are selecting as job references you’ll be well on your way to landing the job you’ve always wanted.
 And remember—always get permission before listing someone as a reference, inform them before they are contacted by a business, and always follow up with a heartfelt thank you.